slackalaxy/sboutils/README.md

 Tools written in bash to manage SlackBuilds: `sboask` (shows information from SlackBuilds.org), `sborun` (runs a SlackBuild automatically) and `sbomake` (helps with SlackBuild templates).
 They are heavily inspired by the pkgutils and prt-get outstanding package management tools for CRUX.

 **I am testing sboutils at the moment, by using them to update my Slackbuilds.
 So, this is still very much work in progress!
-When I think I am done, I'll make an announcement at LQ.
-I will appreaciate any feedback, of course: slackalaxy ат gmail.com**
+When I think I am done, I'll make an announcement at LQ.**

+I will appreaciate any feedback: slackalaxy ат gmail.com

 ## Requirements
 * [hoorex](https://slackbuilds.org/repository/15.0/misc/hoorex/)